 Plastic handles are less porous and won’t absorb germs but can become brittle or crack over time.
 These handles tend to be lighter and may feel too light in hand for some users.
 Plastic handles can come in a range of attractive colors and patterns.

 Stainless steel is durable and sanitary but can feel slippery.
 The presence of indents can help make a handle safer to use.
 Stainless steel handles tend to make a knife heavier.

 Traditional Japanese knife handles often have a hidden tang with no rivets, which gives them their sleek look.
-Compared to Western-style knives, they tend to have a lighter and larger cylindrical handle that is commonly made of wood.
+Compared to the handles of Western-style knives, they tend to have a lighter and larger cylindrical handle that is commonly made of wood.
 The lighter handle means the weight distribution is toward the blade.

 Weight and Balance

 One benefit of buying a knife set is that it will include a range of versatile knives for different cooking needs.
-A Japanese knife set with three to five knives may be enough for a beginner cook or for everyday cooking, but those who spend a lot of time experimenting in the kitchen may want to consider a knife set with more pieces.
+A Japanese knife set with three to five knives may be enough for a beginner cook or everyday cooking, but those who spend a lot of time experimenting in the kitchen may want to consider a knife set with more pieces.

-Multipurpose knives like the gyuto and santoku are common in Japanese knife sets because they perform well for chopping common foods like vegetables and meats.
+Multipurpose knives like the Gyuto and Santoku are common in Japanese knife sets because they perform well for chopping common foods like vegetables and meats.
 A smaller knife like a petty knife is also very useful for slicing fruits or small cutting jobs that don’t call for a larger knife.

 Style and Accessories

 Knife sets can include a variety of useful accessories.
-Many knife sets include a knife block to safely store knives and prevent damage to the blade.
+Many knife sets include a knife block to store knives safely and prevent damage to the blade.
 Scissors are another useful tool that may come with larger sets.